ojitha/ojitha.github.io/_posts/2023-06-10-Spark2Redshift.md

 Above table will be created as <database>.public.retail_sales.

-To read the Redhsift table
+To read the Redshift table

 ```python
 # Read data from a table